forest-snow/CMSC828L/Problem Set 2/README.md

 * You aren't allowed to do data augmentation, or to pad the data (or do anything similar to that)

 * If you implement a grid or genetic algorithm search for optimizing hyperparameters, submit your code in a way so that when we run your code *without* having to rerun that portion, that portion won't run by default (but is trivial to enable if needed)

-* You'll have to convert the provided numpy arrays to float32

-  * You must use single precision for all computations for this task

 * Your code can't use more than 6GB of ram